 Dr. Larry Snyder is the founder of Cyber Phronetic Conflict Advisory Group, a boutique consultancy focused on post-incident cyber conflict, governance failure, and executive decision breakdowns.
 His work sits at the intersection of cybersecurity, digital forensics, organizational governance, and conflict resolution.

 He is a military police veteran, where early exposure to authority, accountability, and high-consequence decision-making shaped his understanding of how systems behave under stress.
+That environment — in which authority structures are explicit, consequence is immediate, and the gap between what the governance framework prescribes and what actually happens under pressure is highly visible — provided the foundational lens through which Dr. Snyder would later interpret organizational behavior in cyber incident contexts.
 Following military service, he worked as a fraud investigator and auditor within the banking and finance industry, examining financial misconduct, control failures, and institutional blind spots across complex organizational environments.

 Academic & Professional Career